BayashiPascal/RunRecorder/README.md

 In the examples above, I use a fictional project where the user wants to record the temperature of a room.
 The temperature acquisition is not detailed here, but it could be a sensor on a Raspberry Pi.
 Then, RunRecorder would make very simple to save the temperature into a database, with some C code, shell script, or any language supporting Curl (see below sections).

 RunRecorder is currently in beta version.
+It is conform to Ansi C and compile without warning with options `-std=c17 -pedantic -Wall -Wextra -Wno-clobbered `.
 It has been tested and dynamically analysed with [Valgrind](https://valgrind.org/).
 It is currently used on a few private projects to assess its stability and qualification.

 ## Table Of Content